romankolivashko/language_suggester/README.md

 # _Programming Language Suggester App_

-#### _This is an application for people interested in coding to decide which language they should learn first._
+#### _This application is for people interested in coding that need to decide which language they should learn first._

 #### By _**Roman Kolivashko**_